Jerusalem: Over 150 hurt in clashes at al-Aqsa Mosque compound

 The compound is known to Muslims as Haram al-Sharif (Noble Sanctuary) and is also considered, in its entirety, as al-Aqsa Mosque.
 It is the third holiest site in Islam.

-The same ground is sacred to Jews as the location of two biblical temples stood, and is the holiest site in Judaism.
+The same ground is sacred to Jews as the location of two biblical temples, and is the holiest site in Judaism.
 The question of rights there is one of the most contentious issues of the Israel-Palestinian conflict and between Israel and the wider Muslim world.

 The recent surge in violence comes at a particularly volatile time, with the start of the Jewish festival of Passover on Friday night coinciding with the Islamic holy month of Ramadan and the Christian festival of Easter.